cmp-202/ssh2shell/README.md

  //close is a bollean value indicating if the error will close the session
  //callback a fuction that will be run by the default handler
  //when defined in the host object the close option is not available as the main event handler will make the connection changes
 });
+ssh2shell.on ("keyboard-interactive", function onKeyboard-interactive(name, instructions, instructionsLang, prompts, finish){
+ //Required if host.server.tryKeboard is set to true
+ //Recommended to be added as host.onKeyboard-interactive event handler
+ //see [Client events](https://github.com/mscdex/ssh2#client-events) keyboard-interactive for more information });
 ```